by Sam Neo

 In addition, we should not neglect regional implications too.
 Often, we might be too ingrained with what we are doing in the local context and neglect that cultural differences needed to be taken care off as well.
 Technology is key, and one way for us to leverage on it could perhaps be in the situation where mass hiring is required.
 With technology, HR can then scale the initial candidate experience which is necessary to engage and create the required consistency.

 The importance of empathy should not be neglected as well.
 With the help of technology, we can scale what HR is doing.
 Likewise, for this case, it will also help to put empathy at scale.
 In addition, technology will aid in removing biasness from the hiring process to ensure a fairer process.
-That way, you will also have a better shot at hiring the right talents for the organization.
+That way, you will also have a better shot at hiring the right talents for the organisation.

 The hiring process can be painful and candidates might suffer from fatigue during this period of time.
 How can we help them sustain their interest and energy?
 What can we do to ensure they are constantly engaged during the entire process?